genostats/Fantasio/vignettes/Fantasio.Rmd

 We will now head toward the creation of submaps using the following commands :

-    submaps1 <- makeAllSubmapsBySnps(x.me, 5, s1, verbose=FALSE, list.id = "all")
+    F3 <- makeAllSubmapsBySnps(x.me, 5, s3, verbose=FALSE, list.id = "all")

 The variable submaps becomes an list.submaps object, you can watch the different elements of it with :

-    str(submaps1) #careful it can become huge depending on your data sizes
+    str(F3) #careful it can become huge depending on your data sizes

 4. Parallelism with the package
 -------------------------------

-We implemented a paralellism method to make the creation of the submaps more efficient (we paralellised the creation of the submaps, that is to say, the selection of markers).
-Make sure to have a Linux environment or one that can support the usage of multiple CPU.
+We implemented a paralellism method to make the creation of the submaps more efficient.
+We paralellized the creation of the submaps, that is to say, the selection of markers.
+Make sure to have an environment that can support the usage of multiple CPU.

-In order to use it, use the `n.cores` argument, i.e : the number of CPU that will be used to make the differents submaps in the following functions :
+Use the `n.cores` argument, i.e the number of CPU that will be used to make the differents submaps in the following functions :

 -   Fantasio
 -   makeAllSubmapsByHotspots